Credit Loan Decisions#

 mframe_by_group = mframe.by_group.copy()

-for (metric_name, error_name) in metric_error_pair:
+for metric_name, error_name in metric_error_pair:

-mframe_by_group[metric_name] = mframe_by_group[metric_name].apply(
+mframe_by_group[metric_name] = mframe_by_group[metric_name].apply(lambda x: f"{x:.3f}")

-mframe_by_group[error_name] = mframe_by_group[error_name].apply(
+mframe_by_group[error_name] = mframe_by_group[error_name].apply(lambda x: f"{x:.3f}")

 mframe_by_group[metric_name] = mframe_by_group[metric_name].str.cat(